pavanibandla25/Sales-and-Profit--Excel-Dashboard/README.md

  └── README.md

 # 🎯 Purpose of This Project
-This dashboard demonstrates:
+- This dashboard demonstrates:

-Business analytics capability
+- Business analytics capability

-Data storytelling
+- Data storytelling

-Dashboard design skills
+- Dashboard design skills

-Ability to convert raw data into insights
+- Ability to convert raw data into insights

-Excel BI proficiency
+- Excel BI proficiency

-Perfect for showcasing in a data analyst portfolio.
+- Perfect for showcasing in a data analyst portfolio.

 # 📄 License
-This project is licensed under the MIT License.
+- This project is licensed under the MIT License.
-See the LICENSE file for details.
+- See the LICENSE file for details.

+  # 👩‍💻 Author
+- Pavani Bandla
+- 📧 Email: pavani.bandla25@gmail.com
+- 🔗 LinkedIn: https://www.linkedin.com/in/pavani-bandla2225 (linkedin.com in Bing)